pawurb/WaitForIt/README.md

   }
 }

-let scenarioHandler = WaitForIt(scenario: .askForReview)
+let scenario = MyScenario.askForReview
-scenarioHandler.triggerEvent()
+scenario.triggerEvent()

-scenarioHandler.fulfill { conditionsMet in
+scenario.fulfill { conditionsMet in
   if conditionsMet  {
     //DO STUFF
   }